mosip/documentation/docs/pre-registration-developer-setup.md

 ## Raising PR, Updating Jira for a Bug Fix

-1. If you want to create a new local branch for a particular fix:
+1. If you want to create a new local branch for a particular fix,
    * `git checkout -b [branchname]`
    * E.g.: `git checkout -b MOSIP-20940-sonar-bug-fix`

-2. Push the changes:
+2. Push the changes
    * `git add .`
    * `git commit -m "Jira ID and Description"`
    *  E.g.: `git commit -m "[MOSIP-19845] Fixed Sonar Bug"`